MicrosoftDocs/connected-spaces/articles/cameras-add-skills.md

 ## Create a skill

-Connected store includes a wizard that makes it easy to set up and customize skills.
+Connected Spaces includes a wizard that makes it easy to set up and customize skills.

 1. On the **Skills** page, select **Add skill**.